docs/version-identifier/code-description.md

 At the end of the parsing phase:

 - `currentTagSpan` is an array of tag ID numbers (one per nesting level) that tells us which tag spans contain the current cursor position.
 The last element in the `currentTagSpan` array tells us which tag span the cursor is directly within.
 If there is just one element, the cursor is within an un-nested tag set.
 If there are two or more elements, the cursor is within a nested tag set, with `currentTagSpan[level]` identifying the containing tag span at each nesting level.
 If this array is empty then there's no versioning at the cursor position.
-- `versionDescription` is array of strings (one per nesting level) that we can use to assemble a complete description of the versioning at the cursor position. `versionDescription[0]` contains the description of un-nested versioning.
+- `versionDescription` is an array of strings (one per nesting level) that we can use to assemble a complete description of the versioning at the cursor position. `versionDescription[0]` contains the description of un-nested versioning.
 In most cases this will be the only element in this array, because nesting isn't very common.
 Where there is nesting `versionDescription[1]` will contain the description of the versioning for the first level of nesting.
 A description could be very simple, such as "ghec" or, if the cursor is within an `else` tag span that follows several `elsif` tags in a tag set, it could be a longer string, such as "NOT fpt or ghec\nAND NOT ghes = 3.7\nAND NOT ghes".
 - `versionTags` is an array of tag objects that tell us which characters in the editor to highlight for a particular tag, and which tag set the tag belongs to.
 This allows us to look up the tag sets to highlight when the cursor is within any given tag span.

 ### 2. Highlighting tags and displaying a versioning message